AkaSan242/Openclassroomproject/README.md

 Install Python =<3

-Create a virtual environment by run 'python -m venv env' in your work directory with the terminal
+Create a virtual environment by run `python -m venv env` in your work directory with the terminal

-Activate the environment by run 'source env/bin/activate'
+Activate the environment by run `source env/bin/activate`

-Download requirements.txt and install the requires packages by run 'pip install -r requirements.txt'
+Download requirements.txt and install the requires packages by run `pip install -r requirements.txt`

 Download this 3 scripts: